rbtcollins/bitnami-docker/redmine.md

 ## Create your cluster

-Now you are ready to create your Container Engine cluster on which you'll run Redmine.
+Now you are ready to create the cluster on which you'll run Redmine.
 A cluster consists of a master API server hosted by Google and a set of worker nodes.

 Create a cluster named `redmine`: